Welcome to today's edition of the Rush 24-7 podcast.

 It's similar to a tax.

-That is expanding offshore drilling and establishing emergency national reserves of gasoline and natural gas, the most prevalent heating fuel, to augment the strategic petroleum reserve.
+Bodman said the administration would propose an alternative that is expanding offshore drilling and establishing emergency national reserves of gasoline and natural gas, the most prevalent heating fuel, to augment the Strategic Petroleum Reserve.

-And then, you know, uh Drudge has a story up that uh people getting uh very upset about oil company profits, which is common, people always do, but the thing that that let me know that I had to talk about this and and try to once again shed some light and truth on this whole thing.
+But the thing that let me know that I had to talk about this and try to, once again, shed some light and truth on this whole thing.

-Got talking about the uh oil companies.
+He got talking about the oil companies.

 Because this guy ought to know as well as anybody that there's no such thing as a windfall profit or an obscene profit.

-Uh uh it there really isn't, folks.
+There really isn't, folks.

-There are those they exist on paper, but here's an example.
+They exist on paper, but here's an example.

-Alan Reynolds, by the way, has a great piece, a column on town hall that gets into great detail about this.
+Alan Reynolds, by the way, has a great piece, a column on Town Hall that gets into great detail about this.

-But let me give you an example using something that you might understand.
+But let me give you an example using something that you might understand, something that you might be able to relate to.

 How many of you have been living in a house for quite a while?